doegox/nfc-live/content_for_iso/doc-readme/config/includes.chroot/etc/skel/Desktop/readme.txt

 * Documentation
 ===============
-see folder "docs" on Desktop
+see folder "nfc-doc" on Desktop
 - PCSC specs
 - readers functional datasheets
 - tools documentations
 - mifare specs
 - and more...
+nfc-doc is also directly accessible without booting the ISO